grafana/pyroscope/docs/sources/configure-server/reference-configuration-parameters/index.md

 ### grpc_client

-The `grpc_client` block configures the gRPC client used to communicate between two Phlare components.
+The `grpc_client` block configures the gRPC client used to communicate between two Pyroscope components.
 The supported CLI flags `<prefix>` used to reference this configuration block are:

 - `querier.frontend-client`
 - `query-frontend.grpc-client-config`